-Soybeans can be eaten as a vegetable crop or processed into a variety of goods.
-Vegetable soybeans, also referred to as "edamame" in Japan, "maodou" in China, and "poot kong" in Korea, are members of the same species as grain type soybean.
+Soybeans can be consumed as a vegetable crop or processed into a variety of goods.
+Vegetable soybeans, also referred to as "edamame" in Japan, "maodou" in China, and "poot kong" in Korea, belong to the same species as grain type soybean.
 But beans are eaten when they are still immature or unripe; in other words, the pods are picked at the R6 stage Mozzonia and Chen, 2018; Jiang et al., 2022; Ribera et al., 2022; Nair et al., 2022; Djanta et al., 2020).
 During crop rotation, vegetable soybean can fit into small windows due to its short growing period.
 Vegetable soybean can be cooked just like sweet pea, chickpeas or lima beans, their green seeds can be added to stews and soups, boiled in salt water, or roasted like peanut seeds.
 Immature vegetable soybean genotypes are potential source of nutrients like vitamins (B1 and B2), minerals (iron, calcium, phosphorus), and protein content compared to green seeds of other legumes (Williams et al., 2022; Mozzonia and Chen, 2018; Ribera et al., 2022).
-Antioxidant’s content of vegetable soybeans can strengthen the body's immune system and reduce the risk of cancer, and presence of isoflavones that reduce cancer risk, prevent heart disease, lower blood pressure, and reduce disorders during menopause (Amilia et al., 2021).
+The Antioxidant content in vegetable soybeans can strengthen the body's immune system and reduce the risk of cancer, while the presence of isoflavones that reduce cancer risk, prevent heart disease, lower blood pressure, and reduce disorders during menopause (Amilia et al., 2021).

 Though many studies are available on the cooking properties of different types legumes (Chuwa et al., 2023; Wani et al., 2015; Huma et al., 2008), cooking properties data on the selected vegetable soybean genotypes harvested at two stages (R6 and R8 stage) is not widely reported.
-Therefore, the present study was designed to analyse the cooking properties of recently developed (https://avrdc.org/seed/improved-lines/vegetable-soybean/) vegetable soybean genotypes and compared the coking properties of vegetable soybean genotypes with the grain type soybean.
+Therefore, the present study was designed to analyse the cooking properties of recently developed (https://avrdc.org/seed/improved-lines/vegetable-soybean/) vegetable soybean genotypes and compared the coking properties of vegetable soybean genotypes with those of the grain type soybean.

 Materials and methods

-The present study was conducted at Post Graduate and Research Center, PJTAU, Hyderabad, Telangana, Inda.
+The present study was conducted at the Post Graduate and Research Center, PJTAU, Hyderabad, Telangana, Inda.
 Vegetable soybean genotypes (n=11) namely AVSB2001, AVSB2002, AVSB2004, AVSB2006, AVSB2007, AVSB2009, AVSB2012, AVSB2013, Swarna Vasundhara, Karune and AGS447, along with grain soybean (DSB34) were selected for the study.
 All the samples were harvested at R6 stage (Growth stage when the seeds are still immature and green but are fully developed inside the pods) and R8 stage (full maturity of the seed) for further evaluation.
 The cooking properties such as swelling capacity, swelling index, cooking time, L/B ratio and Cooked 100 beans weight of vegetable soybean genotypes at R6 stage were determined after boiling the fresh sample.
 While cooking properties of R8 stage vegetable soybean genotypes were analysed by the standard methods of Wani et al. (2015).

 Results and discussion